9/11 Memorial & Museum Teams Up With New York Road Runners

 “Each year, this race brings together thousands of runners and spectators united by a shared commitment to remember 9/11,” said Beth Hillman, President and CEO of the 9/11 Memorial & Museum.
 “As we approach the historic 25th anniversary of September 11, 2001, we’re reaching out to the more than 100 million Americans who are too young to remember that day and asking them to join our mission of commemoration, education, and inspiration.”

-Registration will open on May 5 for New York Road Runners Member Plus and above levels and May 7 for the general public at LINK.
-Participants can take part in person or support the event through fundraising and donations.
+Registration will open on May 5th for New York Road Runners Member Plus and above levels and May 7th for the general public at nyrr.org/911memorialandmuseum with opportunities to participate in person or support the event through donations.
+Participants can have even greater impact and earn rewards by fundraising from their peer network.

 ###